 At the third annual U.S.-China Internet Industry Forum last week, top government and technology leaders gathered to discuss business and policy topics of mutual interest, such as online child protection and intellectual property issues.
-The United States and China are the world’s two largest Internet communities, so the conversation has broad implications for the Net as a whole.
+The United States and China are

 Using nanotech to target cancer cells is an idea that’s been in the works for a while.
 A team “led by the National Institute of Standards and Technology (NIST) has just successfully combined an antibody with single-walled nanotubes to create

 If you’re in the LA area and interested in longevity issues, I’ll be speaking at the H plus summit tomorrow.